Mitsubishi Shogun (2007-2018) Review

 The trims available - and what you got with each one - changed fairly regularly throughout the car’s life.
 Early cars had names like Equippe, Barbarian, Warrior, Diamond and Elegance, while later cars were less imaginative, being called SG2, SG3, SG4 and SG5.
 We reckon you want a lower-mid-range trim like the SG3 trim to give the best balance between kit and affordability.

-If you’re in less need of rugged off-roading ability, and you just want an affordable seven-seat SUV, then you’ll probably be looking at options including the Kia Sorento, Hyundai Santa Fe and the Skoda Kodiaq.
-If off-roading is the priority and seven seats aren’t, then the long-wheelbase Jeep Wrangler and Land Rover Defender will be in the mix, too
+If you’re in less need of rugged off-roading ability and need an affordable seven-seat SUV, then look at the Kia Sorento, Hyundai Santa Fe and the Skoda Kodiaq.
+If off-roading is the priority and seven seats aren’t, then the long-wheelbase Jeep Wrangler and Land Rover Defender will be in the mix, too.

 Comfort and design: Mitsubishi Shogun interior